 With this hairstyle, the voluminous portion of the hair is textured; it might be spiky, curly or wavy, which gives the haircut an added boost of dimension and intrigue.

-Scissor Crop & Mid Fade
+Scissor Crop & Mid Fade - Popular from 2021

 The scissor crop and mid fade are similar to the messy cropped top, but this time with a mid fade instead of a low undercut.
 This hairstyle uses a scissor crop on the top of your head, which is a variation of the crop haircut.
 As the name suggests, the scissor crop involves the use of scissors instead of shavers to get the job done.